dspenard/cdk-cloudwatch-alarms/README.md

 **Deploy in 20 minutes** → See [docs/DEPLOYMENT_GUIDE.md](docs/DEPLOYMENT_GUIDE.md)

-The project is pre-configured for S3 monitoring as a simple, focused demonstration. **Only resources you uncomment in `monitoring-stack.ts` will be deployed.**
+The project is pre-configured for only S3 monitoring as a simple, focused demonstration. **Only resources you uncomment in `monitoring-stack.ts` will be deployed.**

 ### Prerequisites